startinggravity/Drupal-8-Theme/INSTALL.md

 drush version
 ```

-If you are not running Drush 8, follow instalation instructions (provided here)[http://www.drush.org/en/master/install/].
+If you are not running Drush 8, follow instalation instructions [provided here](http://www.drush.org/en/master/install/).

-Once you are sure you have these packages installed, you are ready to install your theme with the steps provided in the (README page)[https://github.com/startinggravity/Drupal-8-Theme/blob/master/README.md#installation].
+Once you are sure you have these packages installed, you are ready to install your theme with the steps provided in the [README page](https://github.com/startinggravity/Drupal-8-Theme/blob/master/README.md#installation).